mlops-club/vscode-clearml-session-manager/README.md

    http://localhost:8080 and visit the `DevOps` folder in Clearml after logging in with `username: test`, `password: test`.

-### Roadmap

-> Items marked with ✨ are high-impact, and important for our first release

-Features:

-- [ ] Query the ClearML API to display the most useful data about each session
-   - [ ] Total CPU cores
-   - [ ] Public IP address of the worker
-   - [ ] Private IP address of the worker
-   - [ ] Total RAM
-   - [ ] Queue name
-   - [ ] Username/email of creator
-   - [ ] Human-readable format of how long it's been alive, e.g. 1d 2h 5m
-- [ ] Add support for `settings.json` settings including
-   - [x] `clearml.clearmlConfigFpath` (string), defaults to `~/clearml.conf`
-      - [x] if `clearml.clearmlConfigFpath` is not set, and `~/clearml.conf` does not exist, prompt the user with instructions to start their own ClearML backend server and run `clearml-init`
-   - [ ] `clearml.sessionPresets` (array of objects), lets you your favorite sets of arguments to the `clearml-session` CLI
-- [ ] Add a `+` button that allows you to create a ClearML session
-   - [ ] Implement a way for users to define and select presets for `clearml-sessions`.
-Ideas:
-      - [ ] Use something like `launch.json`, basically, have users define presets in a JSON file at `.vscode/clearml.json`
-      - [ ] Have a UI form to collect user input for the `clearml-session` arguments, e.g. by using a `Webview`.
-Do API calls to provide the user with autocompletion on anything we can, e.g. for which queues are available
-   - [ ] Start the `clearml-session` as a subprocess
-   - [ ] Log the exact `clearml-session` command somewhere that the user can see (useful for debugging and learning)
-   - [ ] Pop a message with a button allowing the user to follow along with the `clearml-session` logs
-   - [ ] Parse the logs of the subprocess to detect
-      - [ ] ✨ Failure: When the process is stuck in a retry loop because of SSH connectivity issues
-         - [ ] ✨ React to failure by killing the subprocess (maybe after 3 retries) and alerting the user, offering to show them the logs
-      - [ ] ✨ Success: Capture the connection host info, e.g. `ssh root@localhost -p 8022` and the password, e.g. `[password: pass]`
-      - [ ] ✨ Success: the process hangs because the SSH tunnel has been left open
-         - [ ] React to success by automatically opening a new VS Code window
-- [ ] ✨ Add a `docker-compose.yaml` and instructions for hosting ClearML locally for development.
-Here's their [official reference compose file](https://github.com/allegroai/clearml-server/blob/master/docker/docker-compose.yml).
-- [ ] Add automated tests
-   - [ ] ✨ test API call logic by running the `docker-compose.yaml`
-   - [ ] test parsing logic of the `clearml.conf` file
-- [ ] Suggestion from ClearML: shutdown idle instances.
-Determine which are idle by querying for the host metrics, e.g. CPU utilization.
-- [ ] ✨ Add a CI pipeline
-   - [ ] formatting, so all contributed code is uniform
-   - [ ] linting
-   - [ ] testing
-- [ ] ✨ Add a CD pipeline
-   - [ ] learn how to publish a VS Code extension on the marketplace
-   - [ ] enable that for key maintainers to manually approve before the release goes out after each PR

 ## Architecture of ClearML